-Produced in collaboration with MOORE | Preventing Child Sexual Abuse at Johns Hopkins Bloomberg School of Public Health.
+Produced in collaboration with the Moore Center for the Prevention of Child Sexual Abuse at Johns Hopkins Bloomberg School of Public Health.
 Supported by Eunice Kennedy Shriver National Institute of Child Health and Human Development of the National Institutes of Health.